 Multi-Site Call Transfers

 The Genesys Interaction Recording solution supports multi-site deployments with multiple SIP Servers and T-Servers in the call flow.
-For calls that are transferred across multiple switches, the solution has the ability to stitch the segments of the call from different switches as a single recording.
+For calls that are transferred across multiple switches, the solution has the ability to group together the segments of the call from different switches into a single recording.